hzk0070/comp-1200/docs/2021-spring/syllabus/syllabus.md

 - **Module 5**: File IO

-- **Module 6**: Data visualization
+- **Module 6**: Review

-Module 0 is allocated to the first week of the course and the other six modules are each allocated two weeks.
+Module 0 is allocated to the first week of the course and the other six modules are each allocated two weeks, except Module 3 where we spent an extra week reviewing the first exam/test.
 Below is a tentative 15-week schedule for the course that indicates for each module the dates and types of graded items due.
-(Note: In the [Spring 2021 revised calendar](http://www.auburn.edu/main/auweb_calendar.php), Module 6 is shortened to eleven days.
+(Note: In the [Spring 2021 revised calendar](http://www.auburn.edu/main/auweb_calendar.php), Module 6 is shortened to four days.
 All dates in the table below reflect the revised calendar.)

 Week  | Dates          | Module | Graded Items